ewattson/gildedageweddings/pages/about.md

 ## Ownership and use

 This collection is managed under fair use copyright.
 The data in this collection can be used for educational purposes without permission from the copyright holder.

+## GitHub

+The repository retaining to this collection can be viewed here: https://github.com/ewattson/gildedageweddings